 - Standard WordPress

 - WordPress Multisite

-Once you’ve selected your application add your own custom names for the app, server and your project.
+Next, add your own custom names for the app, server and your project.
 This is for your eyes only so pick something that will help you remember which website you’re setting this up for.

-- VULTR: SSD based storage with 13 datacenters worldwide and a 3 day free trial
+- VULTR: SSD based storage with 13 datacenters worldwide

-- Amazon EC2: configurable disk size, 8 datacenters in 6 countries and a 3 day free trial
+- Amazon EC2: configurable disk size, 8 datacenters in 6 countries

-- Google Cloud: 4 locations in 3 continents, designed specifically for large businesses or resource intensive websites with a 3 day free trial
+- Google Cloud: 4 locations in 3 continents, designed specifically for large businesses or resource intensive websites

 When it comes to choosing a server size do your best to pick the plan you estimate will meet your needs.
-If you’re not sure with to choose go with a standard plan – you can always add more resources to your server at a later time as needed.
+If you’re not sure which to choose go with a smaller plan – you can always add more resources to your server at a later time as needed.
 Cloudways makes it easy to upgrade your server plan at any point in time right from your server console (which we’ll show you later).

 Once you’ve set you provider and server size the last step is to select a server location.
 We recommend choosing a server close to your main audience.
 So if most of your traffic comes from the USA then choose a server location in that country.

 With that done you’re ready to launch your server!
 You should be taken to your console where you will see an estimated wait time for your server to be setup (our estimate was 7 minutes, and for us installation took approximately 8 minutes – so pretty close!).
 While waiting you can complete your account profile with information about your company.